 The reasons for renting might also differ between short and long-term stays.
 Short-term renters usually look for a quick break or vacation.
-They generally return home once their booking is over.
+They generally return home, once their booking is over.

 To help guests find long-term rentals, Airbnb now allows guests to select and book longer stays in the “places to stay” section of their site.
 Rentals that offer longer stays will appear for bookings that are 28 days and longer in length.
 The listings of these long-term Airbnb rentals will also be marked as offering amenities suited for longer stays.

 The pandemic has also affected businesses and the housing market.
-Many people are currently working at home and will continue to do so in the long-term.
-Work-from-home professionals are booking vacation rentals that offer a “home office”.
+Many people are currently working from home and will continue to do so in the long term.
+Work-from-home professionals are booking vacation rentals that offer a “home office” and strong Wi-Fi.
 This allows them to work while still enjoying a change of scenery.

-College students and interns may also book Airbnb long-term rentals, as they offer more privacy than hotels and private dormitories.
+College students and interns may also book Airbnb long-term rentals for a monthly stay.
+This will offer them more privacy than hotels and private dormitories.

 Long-term and monthly rentals provide a reliable income stream for hosts experiencing a drop in bookings.
 Although hosts can usually earn more from short-term renting, it can become a problem if bookings drop.